New England Journal of Medicine May 07, 2015

 Endpoint

-Key result: Extended dual antiplatelet therapy beyond 1 year significantly reduced the risk of stent thrombosis and major adverse cardiovascular and cerebrovascular events but increased bleeding risk.
+Key result: Extended DAPT reduced the risks of stent thrombosis and major adverse cardiovascular events but increased the risk of moderate or severe bleeding.

 Tailored to your role